janiseliang/tic-tac-two/README.md

 - Player claims square when they are the first to get 2 of their own piece on the square

 ### Updates:
+10/3/20 (janise): fixed formatting for output and providing capture of current output. will verify correctness and try to optimize

 10/2/20 (brian): Uploaded own base code, with possible TT2 implementation.
 No guarantee it actually works, and definetly not efficient.

 9/30/20 (janise): uploaded tic tac toe, solver, and Game abstract class to use as base code